SidG13/SidG13.github.io/_posts/2024-06-04-blasting-genomes.md

 <br>
 ## Output

 An example output found in the `megablast.out` file is shown below.
-The columns correspond to options set with the `-outfmt` argument.
+The columns correspond to options set with the `-outfmt` parameter.

 ```bash
 Scaffold_31_HRSCAF_176	MT070612	8732	Eukaryota	Crotalus durissus terrificus	tropical rattlesnake	0.0	6948